The Popularity of the Brow Lift in Zoom Culture

 Some patients have skin sagging over the eyes to the extent that it blocks vision.
 Ensure you check with your insurance provider and be ready to provide documentation from your doctor that the procedure is to correct a medical problem.

-Classic Brow Lift Is Most Common
+A Classic Coronal Brow Lift Is Most Common

 During the procedure, your surgeon will insert a scope to view the underlying tissue and muscle.
 This lets your surgeon quickly cut extra skin and tissue before stitching the incisions.
 This minimally invasive brow lift involves faster healing and minimal swell.